kyma-project/kyma/docs/kyma/05-05-profiles.md

 type: Configuration
 ---

-The Kyma Operator allows you to use pre-defined profiles to install or upgrade Kyma.
-A profile is defined globally for the whole Kyma installation or upgrade.
+The Kyma CLI allows you to use pre-defined profiles to install or upgrade Kyma.
+A profile is defined globally for the whole Kyma deployment.
 It's not possible to set a profile per single component.
 The currently supported profiles are:
 - Evaluation - a profile with limited resources that you can use for trial purposes
 - Production - a profile with full resources that you can use on production